briankoser/sfc-listeners-guide/episodes/0166-the-superman-symposium.md

 <div class="quote">
   <a class="timestamp tag is-medium is-rounded is-primary" href="http://scifichristian.hipcast.com/deluge/e095f8c6-f0c5-6be4-fbe7-bbb9c8b04535.mp3#t=00:59:57">59:57</a>
   <span class="quote-context is-size-6">Comics objectify women</span>
-  <q class="Rick Lee James">You know, basically the equivalent of a female superhero would wear, like, lingerie to fight crime in, you know--</q>
+  <q data-name="Rick Lee James">You know, basically the equivalent of a female superhero would wear, like, lingerie to fight crime in, you know--</q>
   <q class="ben">Well yeah, isn't that true?</q>
-  <q class="Rick Lee James">I mean, that's what I would be more comfortable in, of course.</q>
+  <q data-name="Rick Lee James">I mean, that's what I would be more comfortable in, of course.</q>
   <q class="ben">Absolutely.
 In fact, Matt is wearing lingerie right now.</q>
   <q class="matt">I like to be comfortable when I podcast.</q>
 </div>